rkuma183/wilsonmar.github.io/_posts/2017-02-11-machine-learning.md

 Intermediate incremental representations are learned jointly.
 Each layer is updated to follow the representational needs of layers above and below itself.

+## Terminology

+Machine learning uses some terms that have alternate meanings for words also used in programming:

+* a "category" of a classification problem is called a "class".
+* Data points are called "samples".
+* The class associated with a specific sample is called a "label".
+<br /><br />

 ## Gradient Boosting